MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-operational-procedures.md

 ### Cost optimization as a proxy

 Sometimes the ease of deploying cloud resources makes us forget what is useful and what is simply a waste of resources, money, and carbon.
-The message here is that experiments in the cloud can sometimes be costly in terms of overall cloud efficiency, not purely cost, while bringing no innovation.
+The message here's that experiments in the cloud can sometimes be costly in terms of overall cloud efficiency, not purely cost, while bringing no innovation.

-Use cloud resources wisely, considering any additional workload's carbon footprint.
+Use cloud resources wisely, considering any extra workload's carbon footprint.

 When defining your SCI, you can use carbon proxies to compensate for the lack of specific standards and measurements.
-One of the safest and most potent proxies for carbon emissions is your application(s) cost.
-Reducing unnecessary spending lowers the number of excessive emissions from deployed workloads as you are using fewer cloud resources.
+One of the safest and most potent proxies for carbon emissions are your application(s) cost.
+Reducing unnecessary spending lowers the number of excessive emissions from deployed workloads as you're using fewer cloud resources.

-Linking cost performance metrics to carbon efficiency can be a sound strategy because you will not necessarily need to compromise on your defined workload Key Performance Indicators (KPI) by optimizing cost and reducing carbon emissions.
-However, you might decide that you are prepared to sacrifice a KPI towards your carbon goal, which can also be part of your strategy.
+Linking cost performance metrics to carbon efficiency can be a sound strategy because you won't necessarily need to compromise on your defined workload Key Performance Indicators (KPI) by optimizing cost and reducing carbon emissions.
+However, you might decide that you're prepared to sacrifice a KPI towards your carbon goal, which can also be part of your strategy.

 Recommendation: